Tools

 Common Griddle Sizes and Their Uses

-While this is no means a comprehensive list of all the different griddle sizes out there, here are the most common ones and what they’re best-suited to cook up.
+While this is no means a comprehensive list of all the different griddle sizes out there, here are the mist common ones—including ones in our Griddle lineup—and what they’re best-suited to cook up.

 Small Griddles (8-10")